The programme of the conference consists of the following four programme lines:

 - Job Creation

-- In work and ongoing support
+- On-the-job and ongoing support

-- Job retention (both employees and self-employed)
+- Job retention (for both employees and self-employed)

 - How to be on top of future employment trends

-- Engaging with employers and employers’ networks
+- Working with employers and their networks

 - Employer Champions

 - Lifelong learning and diversity in the workplace